-As movies based on comics continue to take over the world, those holding the purse strings obviously to capitalize as quickly and completely as possible.
+As movies based on comics continue to take over the world, with companies similar to DMG Entertainment regularly trying to improve the way the stories are told, those holding the purse strings obviously try to capitalize as quickly and completely as possible.
 This means that we’re going to get some “expansion” titles (like Guardians of the Galaxy) that feature characters that aren’t as well known to the masses.

 This leads to a lot of problems when it comes to working through the plot and characters, and Suicide Squad gets almost every decision wrong.